raycarter/often_used_linux_cli_commands/README.md

 	# THANK TO https://askubuntu.com/questions/141229/how-to-add-a-shell-script-to-launcher-as-shortcut

-### Ubuntu-Destop running in VirtualBox under Windows:

-	# auto setup the resolution to the size of the VM-window in the host(Windows)

-	# in 12.04
-	apt-get install virtualbox-ose-guest-utils virtualbox-ose-guest-x11 virtualbox-ose-guest-dkms

-	# in 14.04
-	apt-get install virtualbox-guest-dkms

 ### Windows-Desktop running in VirtualBox under Ubuntu:

 	# auto setup the resolution to the size of the VM-window in the host(Ubuntu)